“Honestly, one of my favorite tracks ever,” Brendan typed after sending a SoundCloud link to “'87 Corvette Wishes.”

 Streaming has rules—strict laws—and sample clearance is one of the biggest obstacles artists face.
 Wiz Khalifa's Kush & OJ—not officially available for streaming—is by far his most acclaimed body of work, but it has various samples, ranging from the classic video game Chrono Trigger to Tevin Campbell's "Could It Be.”
 The problems aren't limited to blog stars either; De La Soul's catalog remains in digital limbo to this day.

-Crate digger extraordinaire Knxwledge recently took to Twitter to express his disdain with SoundCloud’s unbearable content protection after uploading his latest sample-driven beat tape.
+Crate-digger extraordinaire Knxwledge recently took to Twitter to express his disdain for SoundCloud’s unbearable content protection after uploading his latest sample-driven beat tape.
 He already experienced a problem a few weeks back when his version of Drake and 21 Savage’s “Sneakin'” was taken down.
 Songs are flagged before they're even uploaded, which for creators and fans alike is a frustrating predicament.

 Knx announced he would have his own audio player soon and would be deleting SoundCloud, an interesting alternative that we'll be watching closely.